Atiladanvi/green-pharma-admin/README.md

 php artisan serve
 ```

-You can now access the server at http://localhost:8000
+You can access the server at http://localhost:8000

+Finally, now you can login as administrator with follows credentials:

+**E-mail**: admin@green.dev
+**Password**: greenIsAmazing

 ### Changelog